Interreg Va 2 Seas

-Cooperation corner is a website where you can share details of your project idea or look at others, is now open.
+Cooperation corner is the page on the Interreg Two Seas website where you can share details of your project idea or look at others, is now open.
 Not all projects are already listed but it is worth looking at if you are interested in getting involved in the programme.
-As of September 2015 there have been some new project ideas added here.

-The budget for the Interreg Va 2 Seas programme is expected to be around €252 million, up from €167 million for the previous programme and match funding has goe up to 60%.
+The budget for the Interreg Va 2 Seas programme is around €252 million, up from €167 million for the previous programme and match funding has gone up to 60%.

 The priority areas are: